-Compensation Upon Termination of Employment Including After a Change in Control in connection with a change in control of the Company.
+Compensation Upon Termination of Employment Including After a Change in Control

+We have entered into employment and/or severance agreements with certain of our NEOs, other executives and other key employees that require us to make payments and provide various benefits in the event of the termination of his or her employment, including a termination of employment occurring in connection with a change in control of the Company.
 We utilize these provisions in order to recruit and retain, including to obtain a long-term commitment to employment from, executives and key employees.
 We have often found such provisions necessary in order to recruit key employees.
 We also believe that appropriate severance arrangements will provide our executives with important incentives to remain employed with us and to concentrate on the Company's business objectives in circumstances where a change in control of the Company becomes imminent.
 In general, the provisions we use with regard to change in control situations are "double trigger" in nature, that is, in order for severance benefits to be available both a change in control must have occurred (or based on events that have occurred must be imminent) and the individual's employment must be terminated by the Company or their position changed materially or their compensation reduced materially.
 However, with respect to equity incentive awards, occurrence of a change in control alone will accelerate the vesting of the award, in light of the significance which a change in control may have on the Company's prospects and the changed employee incentive situation that may result.